Adogbajale-bi-ileke II

 Charles Oladele Akande Ibitoye, was the thirty third traditional ruler (king) or Olomu of Omu-Aran from 1993 until his death in the year 2017.
-He was born into the Ruling House of Ijawusi of Ikoja Compound (28 October 1953 - 30 November 2017).
+He was born into the Ruling House of Ijawusi of Ikoja Compound (28 October 1953 – 30 November 2017).
 He took the regnal name Adogbajale-bi-ileke II.
 Omu-Aran, which is the Head Post of Igbomina land, a town in the Nigerian state of Kwara.
 It originated from Ile-Ife and is the local government headquarters of the Irepodun local government.
-He was crowned on 19 February 1993 and was presented a first class Staff of Office on the 8 May 1993 by Mohammed Sha'aba Lafiagi, Executive Governor of Kwara State, in a ceremony attended by dignitaries from across the globe.
+He was appointed on the 1st February 1993, crowned on 19 February 1993 and was presented a first class Staff of Office on the 8 May 1993 by Mohammed Sha'aba Lafiagi, Executive Governor of Kwara State, in a ceremony attended by dignitaries from across the globe.